 Senate Bill (SB) 1371 requires the adoption of rules and procedures to reduce methane emission from Commission-regulated natural gas pipeline facilities consistent with Public Utilities Code section 961(d) and 49 CFR section 192.703(c).
-SoCalGas' first Leak Abatement Compliance Plan and accompanying Advice Letter were approved in 2018 and the Plan, including 26 mandatory best practices, is being implemented at SoCalGas.
-SoCalGas received authorization, from the Commission, of its second Biennial Compliance Plan on December 17, 2020.
-Implementation of the activities for each best practice, outlined in the Compliance Plan, began in January 2021 and continue through 2022.
+SoCalGas' Leak Abatement Compliance Plan and accompanying Advice Letter were approved, by the Commission, in 2020.
+Implementation of the activities for each best practice, outlined in the Compliance Plan, began in January 2021 and will continue through 2022.

-SoCalGas is an industry leader in the development of new methods and use of new technologies that enable the Company to reduce natural gas emissions.
+SoCalGas continues to improve and evolve its approach to leak abatement and is an industry leader in the development of new methods and use of new technologies that enable the Company to reduce natural gas emissions.
 Some of these include:

-- Improvement of the accuracy of emissions estimations and reporting; - Development of Company-specific emissions factors; - Use of infrared cameras to check for leaks after new pipelines are installed; - Use of special fiber optic cable that detects methane leaks and third-party damage to pipelines; - Use of infrared "point" sensors that can detect leaks before they can be smelled by people; - Use of aerial platforms such as helicopters and drones equipped with advanced emission detection technologies to spot emissions from above; - Incorporation of algorithms that use our Advanced Meter system to identify unusual levels of natural gas consumption that indicate a leak at customers' homes or businesses; and - Capture of natural gas released during pipeline replacement or safety maintenance and testing, allowing for gas to be saved for later use while eliminating emissions that would otherwise occur.
+- Improvement of the accuracy of emissions estimating and reporting; - Development of Company-specific emissions factors; - Use of infrared cameras to check for leaks after new pipelines are installed; - Use of special fiber optic cable that detects methane leaks and third-party damage to pipelines; - Use of infrared "point" sensors that can detect leaks before they can be smelled by people; - Use of aerial platforms, such as helicopters and drones, equipped with advanced emission detection technologies to spot emissions from above; - Incorporation of algorithms that use our Advanced Meter system to identify unusual levels of natural gas consumption that indicate a leak at customers' homes or businesses; and - Capture of natural gas released during pipeline replacement or safety maintenance and testing, allowing for gas to be saved for later use while eliminating emissions that would otherwise occur.

-Since the Leak Abatement Program began, SoCalGas has reduced its methane emissions by over 17% and is committed to reach a 20% reduction by 2025.
-SoCalGas has repaired over 7,624 incremental non-hazardous leaks since beginning the Leak Abatement Program and will continue to reduce the leak inventory and leak repair timeframes.
+Since the Leak Abatement Program began, SoCalGas has reduced its methane emissions by over 19% and is committed to reach a 20% reduction by 2025.
+SoCalGas has repaired over 13,900 incremental non-hazardous leaks since beginning the Leak Abatement Program and will continue to reduce the leak inventory and leak repair timeframes.